 |(in ’000s)||3 months ended Mar.
 31|

-During Q1 2020, all three plants met or exceeded mechanical availability and process performance.
-However, the volume of water treated and the mass of copper recovered decreased by 53% and 76% respectively over the same period in 2019, resulting in a 12-year historic low in production.
-Dexing Mine experienced an unusually low volume of precipitation during Q4 2019 to Q1 2020, with approximately half of the total rainfall compared to the same period of the prior year.
-Lower rainfall not only limited the water flowing into the treatment plants, but also affected copper leaching from waste rock, which lowers the copper concentration in the plant feed.
+During Q1 2021, all three plants met or exceeded mechanical availability and process performance.
+However, the volume of water treated and the mass of copper recovered decreased by 11% and 20% respectively over the same period in 2020, a 13-year historic low.
+Dexing Mine experienced an unusually low volume of precipitation during Q4 2020 to Q1 2021, with approximately 40% of the total rainfall compared to the same period in the year prior.
+Lower rainfall not only limited the water flowing into the treatment plants but also affected copper leaching from waste rock, reducing the copper concentration in the plant feed.
 Changes in water volume and feed grade are largely the result of environmental conditions beyond the control of the joint venture and will fluctuate from period to period.

 MWT-BQE Joint Venture

-Our 20% share of MWT-BQE is with our 80% partner Beijing MWT Water Treatment Project Limited Company (“MWT”) and together we operate a water treatment plant at a smelter in Shandong province.
+Our 20% share of MWT-BQE is with our 80% partner Beijing MWT Water Treatment Project Limited Company (“MWT”) and together we operate a water treatment plant at a smelter in Shandong province of China.
 MWT-BQE generates the majority of its revenues from the sale of zinc recovered from smelter wastewater, along with small traces of copper found in the stream.
-The operating results for Q1 2020 are as follows:
+Operating results for Q1 2021 are as follows: